RekkyAbdul/plp-project-inventory-tracking-system/README.md

 ## 📂 Files in This Project

-* `schema.sql` → Database schema with all tables and constraints.
+* `inventory.sql` → Database schema with all tables and constraints.
 * `README.md` → Project documentation and setup guide.

 ---